 - Mardock Scramble: The Third Exhaust (2012)

 Eleven years ago, i joined Facebook.
 I have a love-hate relationship with the site.
 Back then, i run my own online community, developed by myself, written in Perl, long before Mark Zuckerberg with his “social network”.
 But i never got that many users.
 His trick was to make the website a exclusive thing only for students.
-In november 2006 i was a geography student at the University of Bonn and i had my own university email address, the key to sign up for Facebook.
+In november 2006 i was a geography student at the University of Bonn, and i had my own university email address, the key to sign up for Facebook.
 But now everyone can join, it became mainstream.

 This is why i never used it that much, just like Twitter.
 When i was down for some reasons, i occasionally removed people from my friends list, because it didn’t make me happy seeing them there.
-I had the people close to me on ICQ, “MSN Messenger” and other instant messaging apps anyways.
+I had the people close to me on ICQ, “MSN Messenger” and other instant messaging apps anyway.
 It felt easy to do it.
 But as i slowly burned out, i cut off all these connections, till i found myself.
 And there i was, with only two friends on the list.
 I remembered former schoolmate Matthias saying that we will always be friends, whatever happens.
 And he accepted my friend request on Facebook again.
 But nothing was like before.
 A lot of time has passed.
 People change, and i changed.
 I wanted to say sorry for not having explained myself, and i really missed the time we played board games with Johannes and David.
 They all have jobs now, while i’m still trying to get it all to work.
 There is not much left to glue back together.

 My social activities are quite limited these days, even more than in the past.
 But i search for the right amount.
 Occasionally someone is saying or asking me something, while i’m folding my origami cranes.
 Just like a couple of days ago on the campus.
 She asked me where to find the coffee shop.
 I didn’t know, but we looked each other in the eyes, much longer than we needed to, till she left.
 It felt good to give and get some attention.
 It was like seeing a big bang, the birth and death of a universe.

 My first laptop was manufactured by Hewlett-Packard, second by Sony, third and fourth by IBM.
 The Thinkpad X41 made me stop looking for another maker in this device category.
 I already had a IBM “Aptiva” desktop computer with Microsoft Windows 95 at the time, but i didn’t know “Thinkpads” existed back then.
-My last Thinkpad is the X60s from 2006.
+My last Thinkpad is the X60s from 2007.
 Both are still working today, but only the X60s has Windows 10, while the X41 is still running Windows XP.
 They are not much heavier than modern notebooks, but many hardware parts can be swapped, like the battery, keyboard, memory, and harddrive, as i have done.
 I took them to school, press events, university, and basically everywhere, till they got too slow for my needs.
 Since they were always on the expensive side, i stopped buying them, although i like their contemporary devices.
 Without IBM personal computers i probably wouldn’t be here.
 Thank you and happy anniversary, Thinkpad.

 After i finished editing, remastering and uploading my latest origami crane videos, i binge-watched three travel-food channels on YouTube.
-In 2006 i discovered Anthony Bourdain in “No Reservations”, and since then, i love this kind of format and style.
+In 2006, i discovered Anthony Bourdain in “No Reservations”, and since then, i love this kind of format and style.
 I dreamed about travelling around the world, but this was all i got: 142 episodes full of travel and food.
 I saw so many different people, and how they lived, i wouldn’t have otherwise.
 I liked the point of view of Anthony Bourdain, but every show will end at some point, and so did his.
 Luckily, with the rise of YouTube, people can put all kind of content out there, and some of it do fill the empty spot he left behind.